Why Non-myopic Bayesian Optimization is Promising and How Far Should We Look-ahead? A Study via Rollout: Case Study

 \subsubsection{Discount Factor}

 We study the effect of different discount factors.
 Specifically, we choose $\alpha$ from set $\{0.6, 0.7, 0.8, 0.9\}$.
-The discount factor plays a role in ceiling the value of rolling horizon as shown in \textbf{Theorem \ref{thm:h}}.
-An extreme case is when $\alpha=0$, the horizon is always 1 and reward is collected immediately (i.e., greedily).
+The discount factor plays a role in ceiling the value of the rolling horizon as shown in \textbf{Theorem \ref{thm:h}}.
+An extreme case is when $\alpha=0$, the reward is collected immediately (i.e., greedily).
 Based on Table \ref{result} and \ref{result_alpha}, it seems that when $\alpha\in\{0.8, 0.9\}$, the performance is promising.
-This result is intuitive as a moderate discount factor encourages an algorithm to consider collecting reward further and is capable of generating improving results.
+This result is intuitive as a moderate discount factor encourages an algorithm to consider collecting future reward and is capable of generating improving results.